 All commands are available in manufacturer state.
-In addition, the Manufacturer File (FF01h) can only be written in this state.
+In addition, the Manufacturer File (FF01_H) can only be written in this state.

-The manufacturer file contains two records, 8 bytes each, associated to the manufacturing state.
+The manufacturer file contains 2 records of 8 bytes each associated to the manufacturing state.
 In this file, it contains the Manufacturer Fuse.
-After programming the Manufacturer Fuse, the card enters the personalization state and the manufacturer file is on read-only.
+After programming the Manufacturer Fuse, the card enters the Personalization state and the manufacturer File is read-only.
 Data unique to each card and common card data can be programmed, such as, card manufacturer identification, card serial number, etc. The card does not interpret the data.